-Her first one-woman show, Hands Afire, ran for ten weeks in 2000 at the Bleecker Theater, where she also performed her second, Unspeakable Things, in 2001.
-Her other show, Border/Clash opened in 2005 to rave reviews from The New York Times, and it ran for three months.
+Chin’s first one-woman show, Hands Afire, ran for ten weeks in 2000 at the Bleecker Theater, where she also performed her second show, Unspeakable Things, in 2001.
+In 2005, her show Border/Clash opened to rave reviews from The New York Times and ran for three months.

 In 2009, Scribner published her memoir The Other Side of Paradise.
 Her work has also been in ESSENCE, Jane, The New York Times, The South African Times, and many other publications.
 Her poetry has been included in numerous anthologies, including Skyscrapers, Taxis, and Tampons, Poetry Slam, and Bullets and Butterflies.
 Staceyann was the recipient of the 2009 New York State Senate Special Human Rights Award, the 2008 Safe Haven Award from Immigration Equality, the 2008 Honors from the Lesbian AIDS Project, and the 2007 Power of the Voice Award from the Human Rights Campaign.
 In 2006, she was nominated for the GLAAD award for Outstanding New York Theater: Broadway and Off Broadway, and in 2007 she was selected by the Center for Women and Gender at Dartmouth College for the Visionary-in-Residence Award.
 In December 2015, she opened MotherStruck! at the Lynn Redgrave Theater at Culture Project.
 The Off Broadway show was written by Staceyann and directed by Cynthia Nixon.